 - inEnableDepthTesting - enables per pixel depth testing, as in glEnable(GL_DEPTH_TEST);

-- inEnableDepthWriting - enables writing back of depth information to the depth bufffer, as in glDepthMask(GL_TRUE);
+- inEnableDepthWriting - enables writing back of depth information to the depth buffer, as in glDepthMask(GL_TRUE);

 The purpose of this function is to change OpenGL state while keeping X-Plane aware of the state changes; this keeps X-Plane from getting surprised by OGL state changes, and prevents X-Plane and plug-ins from having to set all state before all draws; XPLMSetGraphicsState internally skips calls to change state that is already properly enabled.

 X-Plane does not have a ‘default’ OGL state for plug-ins with respect to the above state vector; plug-ins should totally set OGL state using this API before drawing.
 Use XPLMSetGraphicsState instead of any of the above OpenGL calls.